Yury Lomonosov

 Yury Vladimirovich Lomonosov (Юрий Владимирович Ломоносов; 24 April 1876 – 19 November 1952) was a Russian railway engineer and a leading figure in the development of Russian Railways in the early 20th century.
 He was best known for design and construction of the world's first operationally successful mainline diesel locomotive, the E el-2.
 This was completed in 1924 and went into service in 1925.
 In the late 1920s, Lomonosov immigrated to Europe and later became a British citizen.

+In his homeland, he is best known for being a member of the Bolshevik Party, during the February Revolution, stopping the Tsar's Train heading to Tsarskoe Selo.
+This predicted the abdication of the throne, the end of the monarchical Russian Empire and the victory of the revolution.

 Early years

 Lomonosov was born in 1876 in Gzhatsk (now Gagarin), a town in Smolensk Oblast of Russia.
 His father Vladimir Grigorievich Lomonosov was a former cavalry officer who worked as a judge since 1870.
 His mother Maria Fedorovna Lomonosova (née Pegelau) was a housewife known for establishing a public library.

-In 1887, following the family tradition, Lomonosov entered the Moscow 1st Cadet Corps.
+In 1887 following the family tradition, Lomonosov entered the Moscow 1st Cadet Corps.
 However, he then decided to abandon his military career in favor of engineering.
-In 1893, Lomonosov passed the entrance exam and started his studies at the St. Petersburg Institute of Communications.
+In 1893 Lomonosov passed the entrance exam and started his studies at the St. Petersburg Institute of Communications.
 After graduation, he worked at Kharkiv Locomotive Plant and then, in October 1898, became assistant director of the depot of the Kharkiv-Mykolaiv railways.
-In 1898, he started designing and testing locomotives which became the occupation of his life.
-In 1899, he was offered a teaching position at the Warsaw Polytechnic Institute where he taught a course on the theory and management of locomotives.
+In 1898 he started designing and testing locomotives which became the occupation of his life.
+In 1899 he was offered a teaching position at the Warsaw Polytechnic Institute where he taught a course on the theory and management of locomotives.
 In the meantime, the Russian Ministry of Communications approved him for the position of Inspector of the Russian State and Private Railways.

 Personal life

-In May 1897, Lomonosov married Sofya Alexandrovna Antonovich, the daughter of railway constructor A. I. Antonovich.
+In May 1897 Lomonosov married Sofya Alexandrovna Antonovich, the daughter of railway constructor A. I. Antonovich.
 On their honeymoon, the couple visited Germany, Belgium, Britain and Sweden.
 Their relations became cold toward 1907 when Sophia Alexandrovna went to Switzerland to study medicine, taking their children with her.
 Her departure put an end to their marriage.
 Lomonosov's secretary Raisa Rosen took care of his home and later in August 1908 became his wife.
 They had a son Yuri who was born in Nikopol and worked most of his life in Britain.